-Could you represent 3×1 , 2×1 , and 5×1 with each of the three situations?
+Could you represent 3 x 1, 2 x 1, and 5 x 1 with each of the three situations?
 Write a multiplication sentence for each situation.
 Then, list the multiplication sentences as shown on the right.
 Describe the pattern in it.